-2) The SUT is set to send RTP packets during the test session, e.g. pre-configured or set as sendduring the test.
+2) The SUT is set to send RTP packets during the test session, e.g. pre-configured or set as send-receive or send-only through test instrument signalling.

-3) The "NTP timestamp" field in the first RTCP packet Sender Information sent from the SUT is set to a value close to $2^{64}$ -1 (when interpreted as an unsigned 64-bit integer), such that the value will wrap the test result.
+3) The "NTP timestamp" field in the first RTCP packet Sender Information sent from the SUT is set to a value close to 2^{64} -1 (when interpreted as an unsigned 64-bit integer), such that the value will wrap during the test.

-4) The test network and test equipment contributes with an amount of time jitter that is insignificant to
+4) The test network and test equipment contributes with an amount of time jitter that is insignificant to the test result.